HenleyChiu/Wappalyzer-Alternative/README.md

 | Churn detection | ❌ | ❌ | ✅ |
 | Products tracked | ~1,500 | ~50,000+ | 1,200+ B2B products |

-Wappalyzer detects frontend scripts on websites.
+Wappalyzer and BuiltWith detect frontend scripts on websites.
 Bloomberry detects **backend and enterprise software** that leaves no website footprint — HR systems, security tools, CRMs, DevOps, and AI platforms.

 ## How It Works